J. Gordon

 F - Fascia Lata - Helps to steady and stabilize knee and hip joints

-G - Vastus Medialis - flexing the thigh, extending the leg (quadricep)
+G - Vastus Medialis - extending the lower leg (quadricep)

-H - Vastus Lateralis - flexing the thigh, extending the leg (quadricep)
+H - Vastus Lateralis - extending the lower leg (quadricep)

-J - Biceps Femoris - flexing the leg (hamstring)
+J - Biceps Femoris - flexing the lower leg (hamstring)

-K - Semitendinosus - flexing the leg (hamstring)
+K - Semitendinosus - flexing the lower leg (hamstring)

 Picture